kjczarne/refinery-api/doc/STACK.md

 ## Why Node.JS?

 Development with Node is relatively lightweight and flexible enough for what we're trying to acheive.
-On top of that there is a great advantage of having unity in implementation language between the back-end and front-end, which is planned to be a React.JS/React Native application.
+Large speed of prototyping decreases time needed to actually have a working prototype.
+Also, inital plans assumed a React Native front-end for mobile, however all signs point towards Xamarin at this stage (MVVM rocks).

 ## Why TypeScript?